 an icicle the moon drifting through it

-At its most minimal, haiku may consist of a single word, like the examples below.
+At its most minimal, haiku may consist of a single word, like the example below.

 -Cor van den Heuvel